PBailey515/Data_Course_BAILEY/README.md

 This README file contains information about my uploaded assignments Finn Diesel is my fish if you are wondering
-Ok so the echo is added to the heading and the commit is the title
+Ok so the echo is added to the heading and the commit is the title so the echo is the text that gets added and the commit is the title